rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 3.0, and XQuery Scripting Extension 1.0.

 The plugin supports BaseX, eXist-db, MarkLogic, and Saxon vendor extensions.
-The data model needed to support these extensions is detailed in this document.
+The type system extensions needed to support these extensions is detailed in this document.

-The plugin data model extensions are to fill in gaps within the type system and to provide static type analysis.
+The plugin-specific data model extensions are to fill in gaps within the type system and to support static type analysis.

+This document also defines the processing model (operation tree) used by the plugin to integrate with the IDE and provide static analysis.

 ### 1.1 PSI Tree and Data Model Construction
 An XQuery document is parsed according to the combined XQuery, Full Text,